isabella232/get-bionode/markdown/02-getting-started.md

 ## More Node.js tips

-If you git clone a Node.js folder, to install it's dependencies you just cd into it and type `npm install`.
+If you git clone a Node.js folder, to install its dependencies you can just cd into it and type `npm install`.
-If you want to install that module that you just git cloned as a command tool, you cd into the folder and do `npm link` (useful for development).
+If you want to install that module that you just git cloned as a command line tool, you cd into the folder and do `npm link` (useful for development).